xExozx/SOC-Home-Lab/README.md

 <img width="930" height="47" alt="generate malware using meterpeter tcp payload to go to lhost and lport, file will be exe and filename will be resume pdf exe" src="https://github.com/user-attachments/assets/dd7d106a-26a3-4b40-94e6-7b46a8d782d0" />

-Ref 21: generate malware using meterpeter tcp payload to go to lhost and lport, file will be exe and filename will be resume.pdf.exe.
+Ref 21: Generate malware using meterpeter tcp payload to go to lhost and lport, file will be exe and filename will be resume.pdf.exe.

 <img width="676" height="182" alt="ls to make sure file exist and what type of file we have" src="https://github.com/user-attachments/assets/f10883a9-759f-4dbd-8c62-293ca53950f5" />